cyanChill/Bookshelf/README.md

 Live Demonstration: https://cyanchill.github.io/Library-App/

+## Features

+- Adding/Editing/Deleting Books to you library
+- Searching books in your library
+- Sorting books by insertion date or title
+- Filter book by read status
+- Light/Dark mode

 ## What I've Learned:

 - Utilizing the "sticky" value for "position" to keep the navbar at the top of the screen